I got a 69 (or 79 or 89); I'm SO CLOSE to the next letter grade. Would you please double-check my grade?

 But, even after reading and understanding all of the Q&As above, I really do think you made an actual error in recording some of my scores.
 What can I do?

 ANSWER: If I made a true mistake I certainly want to know about it as soon as possible!
 Please email me with a high priority setting and with the word "ERROR" in the subject line, and tell me SPECIFICALLY what the error was.
+In the email include your FULL NAME, the name of the CLASS you were taking from me, and the SECTION NUMBER of that class.
 Be sure to have the assignment, quiz, test, etc. available for me to look at in order to justify the change.
 If an error was made I would be more than happy to fix it, and I would like to do so as quickly as possible!

 I got a 79.4%, and I noticed another student got a 79.5%.
 I got a C, but that person got a B. Why?

 ANSWER: I round grades to the nearest whole number percent.
 A 79.5% rounds up to an 80%.
 A 79.4% remains a 79%.
 This is the standard mathematical method for rounding.
 The line has to be drawn somewhere otherwise pretty soon a 79.4% is a B, but then so is a 79% (because it's so close to a 79.4%) and then so is a 78% (because it's so close to a 79%) and so is a 77% (because it's so close to a 78%) and so on, and that's just unsupportable.
-Please know that if you earned a 79.4% (or 69.2% or some other borderline grade) that I double and triple checked the grades I entered for you before I ever posted them and before you ever asked me to do so (and that some "cushion" has already been granted - as noted in the sixth Q&A on this page).
+Please know that if you earned a 79.4% (or 69.2% or some other borderline grade) that I double and triple checked the grades I entered for you before I ever posted them and before you ever asked me to do so (and that some "cushion" has already been granted - through any extra credit or "grade replacements" or grade dropping that I may have offered this semester - varies semester-to-semester, but I always provide some "cushion").
 It would be unjust and inappropriate for me to randomly change anyone's letter grade, but if you feel I have made a true error in entry or calculation please read the answer to the question just above this one in order to find out what to do.

 PLEASE NOTE: It is always my desire that my students be successful!
 It makes me truly amazingly happy (for my sake and for yours) when I get to enter passing grades!
 And it truly makes me sad when it hasn't been a successful semester for you.
 And because I really do care I actually spend 2 to 3 hours double-checking EVERYTHING even after I have finished all the grading and entering all the grades in my grade-book before I post any results online.
 Please know that I truly do wish you all the best!